MelodicTyper/LED-Chaser-Card/README.md

 ![image](https://github.com/user-attachments/assets/9fc0480b-3f06-439a-9832-10e058b8a218)

-For this project, I used 3 capacitors, 6 resistors, 3 leds, 3 NPN transitors, a potentiometer, and a battery holder!
+For this project, I used 3 capacitors (10uf), 6 resistors (3 220ohm and 3 4.7kohm), 3 leds, 3 NPN transitors, a potentiometer, and a battery holder!
 Detailed Bill of Materials in the repo.

 For verification for HackClub Solder YSWS (http://solder.hackclub.com/), my slack username is Melodic.